adarshanand67/Helix-Shell/README.md

 **As a User**, I want a history feature that persists commands in memory.
 I should be able to see a list of my past actions (`history`) and re-execute complex strings without retyping, increasing my efficiency.

 **As a User**, I want the shell to handle errors gracefully.
-If I make a typo or try to execute a non-existent command, the shell should print a helpful error message (e.g., "hsh: command not found: foo") rather than crashing.
+If I make a typo or try to execute a non-existent command, the shell should print a helpful error message (e.g., "helix: command not found: foo") rather than crashing.

 ## 3. Functional Requirements